dignifiedquire/dignified.code/2012/10/browserstack_architecture.md

 ```
 Now lets have a closer look at what is happening.

+For the implementation of the tunnel we use two external dependencies.
+The first is [q][5] for creating
+promises and second is [lodashs][6] template function for interpolation
+the command.
+Also we need the internal `child_process.spawn` to run
+the command as a child process.

 Three options get passed to the tunnel
 * `cmd` a template for the command to run